-How to Qualify as a Full Status or Principal Real Estate Agent
+How to Qualify as a Property Practitioner or Principal Property Practitioner

-It is quite a daunting process understanding real estate education regulations in South Africa, and the set qualifying process.
-We are going to do our best to set this out for you in a way that you can easily understand the steps, and why they have been implemented.
+It can be quite a daunting process to understand all of the real estate education regulations in South Africa and the set qualifying process.
+However, we will do our best to explain this simply so that you understand these steps and why they have been implemented with ease.

-Prior to 2008 estate agents were required to write an exam set by the EAAB, and that was it.
-The EAAB was formed to regulate the conduct of estate agents.
-The EAAB was established in 1976 in terms of the Estate Agency Affairs Act 112 of 1976 (‘the Act”), with the mandate to regulate and control certain activities of estate agents in the public interest.
+Before 2008 property practitioners (formerly known as Real Estate Agents) were required to write an exam set by the Estate Agency Affairs Board (EAAB), and that was it.
+The EAAB was formed to regulate the conduct of property practitioners.
+The EAAB was established in 1976 in terms of the Estate Agency Affairs Act 112 of 1976, with the mandate to regulate and control certain activities of property practitioners in the public interest.

-The EAAB regulates the estate agency profession through ensuring that all persons carrying out the activities of an estate agent as a service to the public are registered with the EAAB.
-A Fidelity Fund Certificate, which is to be renewed each year is issued as evidence of such registration and confirmation that such person is legally entitled to carry out the activities of an estate agent.
+The Authority regulates the real estate profession by ensuring that all persons carrying out the activities of a property practitioner as a service to the public are registered.
+A Fidelity Fund Certificate, which is to be renewed each year, is issued as evidence of such registration and confirmation that such a person is legally entitled to carry out the activities of a property practitioner.

-South African Qualifying Association (SAQA) is the body that issues qualifying certificates from school to Doctorates.
+South African Qualifying Association (SAQA) is the body that issues qualifying certificates, from school certificates to Doctorates.
 ServiceSETA (SSETA) falls under SAQA and controls the NQF4 and NQF5 real estate qualifications.

 Here is a high-level overview of each step.
-Should you want additional or detailed information about any aspect of the process, simply click on the links provided.
+Should you want additional or detailed information about any aspect of the process, simply click on the links.

 The Qualifying Process – Step-by-Step